-1 killed as unconfirmed tornado hits southern Oklahoma town
+1 killed as apparent tornado hits southern Oklahoma town

 The storm also hit the Oklahoma Steel and Wire plant, a fence wire manufacturer on Madill’s south side.

 Chaney said he had no other immediate details on damage or injuries.
+A National Weather Service team will be dispatched to survey damage and to confirm whether the storm was a tornado.

 Madill is the county seat of Marshall County on the Red River and is home to about 4,000 residents.